- Applying to study

 - Professional accreditation

-Log in to MySR,(opens in a new window) click on 'Check My Course Progress' under 'Course Details' in the left hand menu.
+Log in to MySR,(opens in a new window) click on 'Check My Program Progress' under 'Program Details' in the left hand menu.

-For more information refer to the Check My Course Progress How to Guide.
+For more information refer to the Check My Program Progress How to Guide.